What is the New Jersey Special Automobile Insurance Policy?

 Breakdown of the NJ Special Automobile Insurance Policy

-In order to be eligible for the SAIP residents must be enrolled in Federal Medicaid With Hospitalization, although not all Medicaid recipients will be eligible for the assistance.
+In order to be eligible for the SAIP, residents must be enrolled in Federal Medicaid With Hospitalization.
+(Although not all Medicaid recipients will be eligible for the assistance, this is commonly thought of as Medicaid car insurance in NJ.)
 Policies are available through most insurance agencies and the agent or producer will be able to determine eligibility from the number located on the motorist's Medicaid ID card.
 Individuals with a suspended or revoked driver's license or registration are not eligible for the policy.

 If eligible, the policy will provide emergency medical treatment to the policyholder immediately following a traffic accident and will pay for the treatment of serious brain and spinal cord injuries up to $250,000.
 Policies also provide a $10,000 death benefit.
 However, items that are not covered are outpatient treatments covered by Medicaid, property damage or bodily injury caused to another party or damage to the individual's own vehicle.
 To cover these risks one must purchase the different types of New Jersey car insurance coverage provided by auto insurance companies that will offer the type of protection desired.